 WHAT ARE WE DOING?

-SLRC are in the process of implementing a unique, cross-country panel survey in six conflict-affected countries, with the aim of generating longitudinal quantitative data on people’s livelihoods, their access to and experience of basic services, and their views of governance actors.
+SLRC have just implemented a unique, cross-country panel survey in six conflict-affected countries, with the aim of generating longitudinal quantitative data on people’s livelihoods, their access to and experience of basic services, and their views of governance actors.
 In short, the survey will tell us about how the livelihoods and governance perceptions of people shift (or not) over time, and help us understand which factors are most important in determining change.

-We have just completed the first wave in DRC, Nepal, Pakistan and Sri Lanka, are currently in the field in Uganda.
+We have completed the first wave in DRC, Nepal, Pakistan, Sri Lanka and Uganda.
 A trimmed down variant of the survey was also delivered in South Sudan last year as part of a broader FAO survey and in Afghanistan we will deliver a third round of the AREU livelihoods panel in 2013.
 SLRC will attempt to re-interview the same households in 2015, using a number of methods to overcome problems associated with attrition (such as using GPS to record coordinates of each individual interview site).
 In all but Afghanistan and South Sudan, sample sizes are statistically significant at between 1,200 and 3,000 households, are representative at study and village levels, and have a confidence level of 0.05.
 This is in spite of the challenges associated with survey research in these countries.
-In countries where the first wave has been completed, SLRC’s country partners are currently analysing the data and writing baseline reports.
-The findings and reports will be discussed at SLRC’s partner meeting in London in February.
+SLRC’s country partners are currently analysing the data and writing baseline reports.

 WHAT HAS THE PROCESS INVOLVED?